-To undertake appropriate audit and research and provide research advice to other staff undertaking research.
+To undertake appropriate audit and research programmes and provide research advice to other staff undertaking research.
+To organise and supervise the research & development activities of assistant psychologists or research assistants where available.

 To undertake project management including complex audit and service evaluation with colleagues within the service to help develop service provision.